 Do not place metal, wood or furniture of any kind in the dumpsters.
 All metal, wood or furniture may be disposed of only in the dumpsters located behind the Dining Commons.
 Improper disposal of these items also warrants a fine for the first occurrence and another fine for the second occurrence.

 Refrigerators and air conditioners may never be disposed of in dumpsters.
-Contact the Housing Coordinator for information on disposal of these items
+Contact the Housing Coordinator for information on disposal of these items and they will notify the Facilities Department or the Facilities On-call staff member.

 Maintenance Requests